 Roasted Garlic and Beet Soup

-Detox Cred: Beets may take a while to roast, but their powerful healthy status makes it worth the wait.
-(For a tasty side dish, saute the green tops -- they have double the potassium, folic acid, and iron as the sweet roots.)
-Garlic and leeks, both health-boosting alliums, add delicious flavor and dimension to any soup.
+Beets may take a while to roast, but it's worth the wait.
+(For a tasty side dish, saute the green tops.)
+Garlic and leeks add delicious flavor and dimension to this soup.

 - Servings: 4

 Photography: Bryan Gardner

 - 3 medium beets